You are hereHome ›

 Staff & Interns

 The Gender Equity Center is staffed by three professionals as well as various program interns and volunteers.
 Below you will find information about each staff member.
-Click the "Interns" link below to see a list of our current interns and their projects.

 For information on how to apply for GenEq's BEAM Internship Program or to volunteer at GenEq, see our Internships & Volunteering page.